near/NEPs/text/0000-contract-metadata.md

 This NEP introduces contract metadata, which summarizes the content of a given contract in json format.
 Contract metadata allows developers to easily list the methods in a contract and potentially display them to users to provide transparency.
-It also provides the ability to generate bindings in different languages for the contract, thanks to the class information also contained in the metadata.
+It also provides the ability to validate input data in frontend thanks to the signatures of contract methods provided by the contract metadata.
+Contract metadata is similar to contract abi in some other blockchains such as Ethereum or Substrate but is more geared towards readability and developer friendliness.

 # Motivation
 [motivation]: #motivation